 We both filed notification and report forms under the Hart-Scott-Rodino Act with the Federal Trade Commission and the Antitrust Division on June 25, 1999.
 Based on discussions we have had with the Department of Justice, we anticipate receiving a request from the Department of Justice for additional information regarding certain of our companies' aerospace businesses.
 We cannot complete the merger until 20 days after we have substantially complied with the request, unless the waiting period is terminated earlier.
 Even after the waiting period expires or is terminated, the Federal Trade Commission and the Antitrust Division retain the authority to challenge the merger on antitrust grounds and may seek to enjoin the completion of the merger, rescind the merger or conditionally approve the merger on the divestiture of substantial assets of either AlliedSignal or Honeywell or both.
-In addition, each state in which AlliedSignal or Honeywell operates may also seek to review the merger.
-It is possible that some of these authorities may also seek to challenge the merger.
+In addition, each state in which AlliedSignal or Honeywell operates may also seek to challenge the merger.
 Expiration or termination of all waiting periods under the Hart-Scott-Rodino Act is a condition to completing the merger.